TOM PURDOM

 ANTHOLOGY REPRINTS

 I'm writing a literary memoir which I'm publishing here as I finish each segment.
 Each section tells how I wrote particular stories-- how I got the idea, the literary problems I dealt with, and so on.
 The first installment covers my first story and the beginning of my writing career.
-The second installment discusses three stories I wrote when I was hanging around Philadelphia coffeehouses in the late 50's.
-The third installment discusses my only psi story and the factors, such as my relationship with my wife, that influenced it.
-The fourth installment discusses my Casanova series and tells how I started writing short fiction again after a long break, and how I became a music critic.
-The fifth installment concludes the discussion of the Casanova series.
-Installment six discusses my first "military brat" story.
-Installment seven discusses my second and third military brat stories.
+Installment two discusses three stories I wrote when I was hanging around Philadelphia coffeehouses in the late 50's.
+Three discusses my only psi story and the factors, such as my relationship with my wife, that influenced it.
+Four discusses my Casanova series and tells how I started writing short fiction again after a long break, and how I became a music critic.
+Five concludes the discussion of the Casanova series.
+Six discusses my first "military brat" story.
+Seven discusses my second and third military brat stories.
 Installments eight, nine, and ten tell how I wrote and sold the three novels I contributed to the Ace Double series.
 I'm also posting my first story, "Grieve for a Man".
-Several installments have been reprinted in The New York Review of Science Fiction.
-More will appear there in the future.
+The entire opus has been reprinted in The New York Review of Science Fiction.
+It's also available on the Nook and the Kindle, for those who prefer the convenience of an ereader..

 MEANDERINGS